GLEIF-IT/gar/docs/getting-started.md

 export INT_GAR_ALIAS="John Doe"
 ```

-Change these values in `source.sh` to the names you want to use for your database directory and local AID alias respectively.
+Change these values in `scripts/env.sh` to the names you want to use for your database directory and local AID alias respectively.
 These values are local to you and not exposed to anyone else so they just need to be values that make sense for you.
 We recommend
 leaving `EXT_GAR_NAME` as it currently is and changing `EXT_GAR_ALIAS` to your full name.